Skip to navigation Skip to content

 Any queries about:

-• Health Insurance coverage in the other country, the customer should be directed to contact the health insurance authority in the other country
+• Health Insurance coverage in the other country – tell the customer to contact the health insurance authority in the other country

 There are no health insurance deductions taken out of Swiss pensions.